 All incoming shipments of food must be declared to the Australian Customs Service using the international harmonized tariff schedules.
-AQIS has a direct link to the Customs computer network and is able to place impediments on foods that require clearance.
+DoA Biosecurity has a direct link to the Customs computer network and is able to place impediments on foods that require clearance.

-Importers of targeted foods are obliged to go to AQIS to secure the release of the goods.
+Importers of targeted foods are obliged to go to DoA Biosecurity to secure the release of the goods.
 With risk-category foods, the criterion for the release of goods and whether or not the food needs to be inspected is based on the compliance history of the producer.

-AQIS maintains its own computer network linking inspectors in all States and Territories.
-The system holds records of the inspection status of all overseas suppliers of risk foods and, through the network inspection staff can be notified as to whether or not an inspection for a particular shipment is required.
+DoA Biosecurity maintains its own computer network linking inspectors in all States and Territories.
+The system holds records of the inspection status of all overseas suppliers of risk foods, and through the network inspection staff can be notified as to whether or not an inspection for a particular shipment is required.

 While the focus of the IFIS is on food safety, imported foods must comply with all requirements of the ANZFSC.
 It is the legal responsibility of the importer to ensure they do so.
 U.S. exporters should not assume that because their products are accepted in other markets (e.g. European Union, Japan) that they will be automatically accepted in Australia.
-Often the Australian standards differ in such areas as the description of the product; its composition; the use of preservatives, if any preservatives are permitted (and what residual levels may remain); and what colorings are permitted and at what levels.
+Often the Australian standards differ in such areas as the description of the product; its composition; the use of preservatives, if any preservatives are permitted (and what residual levels may remain); and if colorings and additives are permitted and, if so, at what levels.

-AQIS inspectors check the food against the requirements of the ANZFSC.
+DoA Biosecurity inspectors check the food against the requirements of the ANZFSC.
 Inspectors examine all referred foods for labeling compliance and a visual inspection.
 The visual inspection involves, where necessary, opening the packages and examining the food for contamination and the package for defects that may impact on food safety.